Conservative Knitters Try to Needle the ‘Woke’ With New Mag

 The magazine has spurred some outcry in the knitting community.
 A crocheter named Erin Von Holt posted the names of contributors on Instagram and urged people to unfollow them.
 A post about the magazine on the “craftsnark” subreddit—which calls the publication “a dumpster fire of cringe”—racked up 266 comments.
 If the magazine’s Instagram account is to be believed, it has been reported multiple times to both its publisher and to Instagram.

 But most of the magazine’s targets seem largely unfazed.
 Adella Colvin, one of the women who raised concerns about Glass—whom the magazine accuses of something called “Black fragility”—said she has not read the magazine and doesn’t plan on it.
-Gaye Galespie, a Black yarn dyer the magazine singles out for attempting to “own the color orange,” had a similar reaction.
+Gaye Galespie, a Black knitting blogger the magazine singles out for attempting to “own the color orange,” had a similar reaction.

 In a phone call with The Daily Beast, Galespie compared the entire publication to teens snubbing their peers in the cafeteria.